samanhappy/samanhappy/README.md

 # Hi there 👋 I'm **samanhappy**

-> A software engineer passionate about open source, AI infrastructure, and building beautiful and useful products.
+> A software engineer passionate about open source, AI infrastructure, vibe coding, and building tasteful and valuable products.

 ---